 What If the Input is Expanded in OOD Detection?

-1School of Computer Science, Wuhan University, 2TMLR Group, Department of Computer Science, Hong Kong Baptist University, 3Sydney AI Center, The University of Sydney
+1School of Computer Science, Wuhan University, 2TMLR Group, Department of Computer Science, Hong Kong Baptist University, 3Sydney AI Center, The University of Sydney, 4RIKEN Center for Advanced Intelligence Project

 ( *Equal Contribution)